christianwibi/Movie-RESTFull/README.md

 So if you hit it from external, need to add X-CSRF-TOKEN the in the header: <br/>
 add key X-CSRF-TOKEN<br/>
 add value {TOKEN}<br/>
-You can get TOKEN from API:
+You can get TOKEN by hit API:
 GET http://127.0.0.1:8000/token